Arish-Shah/dvd-logo/README.md

 # dvd-logo
-DVD logo sometimes hitting the corner.
+DVD logo sometimes hitting the corner of the screen.